oschouest/LLMSuperScripter/CONTRIBUTING.md

-# Contributing to LLM Super User Kit
+# Contributing to LLMSuperScripter

-Thank you for your interest in contributing to the LLM Super User Kit!
+Thank you for your interest in contributing to LLMSuperScripter!
 This project aims to make system administration safer and more accessible through AI assistance.

 ## 🎯 Project Goals